 Class Champions can also plan a special activity for their group and, if they wish, help their class leave a lasting legacy by leading a Class Giving Challenge to support the current and future students.

-I invite you to read through the information below and then, if you're up for the challenge (and fun!) of becoming a Class Champion for your program and year, sign up today.
+I invite you to read through the information below, check out the listing of current Class Champions and then, if you're up for the challenge (and fun!) of becoming a Class Champion for your program and year, sign up today.

 I can't wait to hear from you!